-Birds Of Prey Shows In Yorkshire
+Birds Of Prey Interactions In Yorkshire

 Owl Adventures was started in 2011 by Head Falconer Ryan Stocks.
 Ryan first started work in a bird of prey centre and instantly fell in love working with these majestic creatures.
-Naturally, Ryan soon decided to create his own company specalising in falconry and birds of prey shows in Yorkshire.
+Naturally, Ryan soon decided to create his own company specialising in falconry and birds of prey shows in Yorkshire.
 It has always been a privilege for Ryan to do something that he loves, and there is nothing more satisfying to him than combining his two great interests, birds of prey and entertaining people.

 At the core of the business is the welfare of the birds.
 Owl Adventures exists as a business by always putting the bird at the forefront of the business.
 Great steps are made to ensure that every bird is cared for and maintained in the best possible way.
 It is always the bird first, then business second.
 This is reflected in the passion and enthusiasm that many of the employees and volunteers have when working with and on behalf of Owl Adventures.
 It is with this enthusiasm and passion that Owl Adventures hopes to entertain as well as inspire future generations through its birds of prey shows and displays in Yorkshire.